Easiest Gingerbread Cookies

 Make the gingerbread cookie dough

-• Put the sugar, treacle, golden syrup, butter, spices and salt in a large bowl.
+• Put the sugar, molasses, butter, spices and salt in a large bowl.
 Microwave in 30 second bursts until the butter starts to melt.
+Stir until butter melted completely and you have a smooth thick liquid.

 • Stir in the baking soda and then the egg.